I Used The Ordinary’s First Body Lotion Down To The Last Drop, It’s That Good

 AdvertisementADVERTISEMENT

-Just like the brand’s collection of serums and moisturisers, the price points are accessible (nothing exceeds the £15 mark), and the three new products boast the same ingredients that make its facial skincare so effective.
-Think exfoliating salicylic acid, hydration-boosting niacinamide and natural moisturising factors like urea, which is great for dry skin.
+Just like the brand’s collection of serums and moisturizers, the price points are accessible (nothing exceeds the $15 mark), and the three new products boast the same ingredients that make its facial skincare so effective.
+Think exfoliating salicylic acid, hydration-boosting niacinamide and natural moisturizing factors like urea, which is great for dry skin.

 In a bid to give the same level of care to my body as I do my face, I put all three products through their paces for just over two months.
 Here’s everything you need to know if you want to step up your body routine this summer and beyond.